Rabbi Meir Peretz Levitz

 See CONTACT page for details.
 Thank you.

 Directions to Kever: Beth David Cemetery in Elmont, NY maintains computerized records and will provide a detailed location map upon request.
-Location: Needed
+Location: Section: H5

 Biographical Notes: